 The AID12 subfield is equal to the 12 LSBs of the AID of the non-AP STA and the Trigger frame is sent by the AP with which the non-AP STA is associated with or by the AP corresponding to the transmitted BSSID if the non-AP STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA field set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits.

-[20051, 21194]The AID12 subfield is 0, the non-AP STA supports the UL OFDMA-based random access procedure (see 26.5.4 (UL OFDMA-based random access (UORA))) and the Trigger frame is sent by the AP with which the STA is associated.
+[20051, 21194]The AID12 subfield is set to 0, the non-AP STA is associated with the AP that sent the Trigger frame, the non-AP STA supports UORA and the conditions specified in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied.

-[20051, 21195]The AID12 subfield is 2045, the non-AP STA supports the UL OFDMA-based random access procedure (see 26.5.4 (UL OFDMA-based random access (UORA))), and the non-AP STA is not associated with the AP, and the non-AP STA is able to include the pending frame due to sufficient allocated resource.
+[20051, 21195]The AID12 subfield is set to 2045, the non-AP STA is not associated with the AP that sent the Trigger frame, the non-AP STA supports UORA, the conditions specified in 26.5.4 (UL OFDMA-based random access (UORA)) are satisfied, and the resource that the STA gains access to is sufficient for the non-AP STA to include the pending frame.

 The CS Required subfield in the Trigger frame is 1 and the UL MU CS condition described in 26.5.2.5 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0 or the response was solicited by a frame containing a TRS Control subfield.